Reducing stabilizer circuits without the symplectic group: Conclusion and future work

 \section{Conclusion and future work}

 Gottesman proved in his Phd thesis that any unitary matrix in the Clifford group is uniquely defined, up to a global phase, by its action by conjugation on the Pauli gates $\XX_i$ and $\ZZ_i$ \cite[pp.41,42]{1997G}.
 This central statement of Gottesman stabilizer formalism can be used to compute normal forms for $n$-qubit stabilizer circuits via the symplectic group over $\F$ in dimension $2n$ (\textit{e.g.} \cite{2004AG,2018MR}).
 In this paper we showed that it is possible to compute normal forms in polynomial time without using this formalism.
-The reader used to work with the symplectic group will notice that our method can also be applied inside this group, giving rise to a decomposition of type $M_{\sigma} $ for the symplectic matrix associated to the form \ref{nf}, where $B$ (resp. $B'$) is a symmetric matrix corresponding to $\PP_bZ_B$ (resp. $\PP_dZ_D$), $A\in\GL$, $M_{\sigma}$ is the permutation matrix corresponding to $\HH_w$ and $ $ is the permutation matrix corresponding to $\hh$.
+The reader who is used to work with the symplectic group will notice that our induction process can also be applied inside this group, giving rise to a decomposition of type $M_{\sigma} $ for the symplectic matrix associated to the form \ref{nf}, where $B$ (resp. $D$) is a symmetric matrix corresponding to $\PP_bZ_B$ (resp. $\PP_dZ_D$), $A\in\GL$ is the invertible matrix corresponding to the $\cnot$ subcircuit $X_A$, and $M_{\sigma}$ is a permutation matrix corresponding to a circuit of Hadamard gates.

+Along with this article we also provided a C implementation of all our algorithms as well as a few basic statistics that help to understand how normal forms can be helpful to reduce the gate count of stabilizer circuits.
+We applied our results to graph states and we checked experimentally the practical utility of normal forms to implement this type of stabilizer state on real-life quantum computers.

 In \cite{2020B} (resp. \cite{2019BL}), we studied the emergence of entanglement in particular stabilizer circuits, namely $\cnot$ (resp. $\cz$ plus $\swap$) circuits.
-Our goal was to find out what kind of entanglement can be created when those simple circuits act on a completely factorized state.
-It would be interesting to understand how well normal forms could help to extend these works to any stabilizer circuit.
+Our goal was to find out what kind of entanglement can be created when those simple circuits act on a fully factorized state.
+It would be interesting to understand how well normal forms could help to extend these studies to any stabilizer circuit.
+We leave this topic for future work.

-Another usefull study would be to benchmark the two normal forms we proposed in order to determine experimentaly from how many qubits the $\cz$-reduced normal form \eqref{red-nf} is clearly better than the normal form \eqref{nf} in terms of 2-qubit gate count.